DavidAdewale/DavidAdewale/README.md

 - 🔭 I’m currently working as a Senior Associate, Product, Interface and Graphics Design

-- 🌱 I’m currently learning Nextjs
+- 🌱 I’m currently learning 3D Design and Motion Graphics

 - 👯 I’m looking to collaborate on **challenging projects**

-- 💬 Ask me about **Javascript, React, Nextjs, CSS, Tailwind**
+- 💬 Ask me about **Javascript, React, Nextjs, CSS**

 - 📫 How to reach me **adewaledavidola@gmail.com**